-Enter on line 10 the gross profit from sale of services.
-Corporations with income from services reported on this line and/or from commissions reported on line 15, will be the only ones that may request the Department a Waiver Certificate from Withholding at Source.
-If the corporation does not report income from services or commissions on lines 10 or 15, as applicable, it will not be eligible to benefit from the Withholding Waiver.
+Enter on line 7 the gross profit from sale of services, including those received from commissions.
+Breakdown the income into those provided directly by the corporation and those earned through partnership and special partnerships, as reported in a Form 480.6EC.
+Corporations with income from services reported on this line will be the only ones that may request the Department a Waiver Certificate from Withholding at Source.
+If the corporation does not report income from services it will not be eligible to benefit from the Withholding Waiver.

-Enter on line 13 the rental income.
-If the rental income is derived from the lease of a New Construction Property or Qualified Residential Property, it is fully exempt under the provisions of Act 132-2010.
-This exemption applies from January 1, 2011 to December 31, 2020, regardless of the date on which the contract has been subscribed.
-Do not include on this line the income received for this concept, include the same on Schedule IE Corporation, Part II, line 14.
+Enter on line 10 the rental income.
+If the rental income is derived from the lease of a New Construction Property or Qualified Residential Property, it is fully exempt under the provisions of Act 132-2010, as amended.
+This exemption applies from January 1, 2011 to December 31, 2025, regardless of the date on which the contract has been subscribed.
+Do not include on this line the income received for this concept and include the same on Schedule IE Corporation, Part II, line 13.

-For more information refer to Act 132-2010 and its corresponding regulations.
+For more information, refer to Act 132-2010 and its corresponding regulations.

-Enter on line 14 the eligible interests that you elected to pay taxes at the regular tax rates and the preferential rate of 10%, among others.
+Enter on line 11 the eligible interests that you elected to pay taxes at the regular tax rates and the preferential rate of 10%, among others.

-Enter on line 17 the distributable share on the income from partnerships and special partnerships.
-To determine this income, complete Schedule R Corporation and Schedule R1 Corporation, if necessary (See instructions for Schedules R Corporation and R1 Corporation).
+Enter on line 13 the distributable share on the income from partnerships and special partnerships.
+To determine this income, complete Schedules R and R1 Corporation, if necessary (See instructions for Schedules R and R1 Corporation).

-Enter on line 18 the result of the distributable share on net income subject to preferential rates from partnerships and special partnerships, as reported on line 7 of Form 480.60 EC.
+Enter on line 14 the result of the distributable share on net income subject to preferential rates from partnerships and special partnerships, as reported on line 7 of Form 480.60 EC.

 If the amount informed is a loss, the same must be carried forward, as provided in the corresponding Special Act.
-If you have losses from previous years to be claimed against the current year net income, submit with the return a detail that include the taxable year (day/month/year) in which the loss was generated, as reported on Form 480.60 EC, the amount of loss reported, the expiration date of the same and if such loss has been used in previous years, the amount of loss used, if any, the taxable year (day/ month/year) in which it was used and the amount of loss available for the current year.
+If you have losses from previous years to be claimed against the current year net income, submit with the return a detail that include the taxable year (day/month/year) in which the loss was generated, as reported on Form 480.60 EC, the amount of loss reported, the expiration date of the same and if such loss has been used in previous years, the amount of loss used, if any, the taxable year (day/month/year) in which it was used and the amount of loss available for the current year.

-Enter on line 19 the amount determined on Schedule S Corporation - Taxable Farming Income.
-In case that the agricultural activity is not the principal source of income, any loss incurred may only be carried against any income derived from the agricultural activity.
-Enter on line 20 the result of the net income subject to the 4% tax rate, derived from the operations of an international financial entity that operates as a bank unit.
+Enter on line 15 the result of the net income subject to the 4% tax rate, derived from the operations of an international financial entity that operates as a bank unit.

 Do not complete this line if it is an international financial entity that does not operate as a bank unit.
-In this case you must complete the 4% Special Tax Return of an International Insurer or an International Financial Entity (Form 480.20(AI)).
+In this case, you must complete the 4% Special Tax Return of an International Insurer or an International Financial Entity (Form 480.20(AI)).